WriteCon25

 Dr. Bryan Carr is a professor of Communication, Information Science, and Women’s, Gender, and Sexuality Studies at the University of Wisconsin – Green Bay, where he teaches courses in mass media and game studies and is the unit chair for the Communication and Information Science programs.
 He has been a podcaster for nearly 17 years and has produced and guest-starred on numerous shows.
 He currently produces and hosts Serious Fun on the UWGB Phoenix Podcast Network and manages the award-winning Radio GBX student radio station.

 Chris Bower is a Chicago-based teacher, playwright, and the author of the short story collection Little Boy Needs Ride (Curbside Splendor) and the novella “The Family Dogs”, which was part of the My Very End of the Universe novella collection published by Rose Metal Press.
-He is the curator and host of The Ray’s Tap Reading Series and an ensemble member of Curious Theatre Branch.
-His latest theatrical production, The Ship and the Sea, a play inspired by the sinking of the Swedish warship VASA, was at the Facility Theater in Chicago in Fall 2024.
+He is the creator of the Cafe Neckbeard (an imaginary Chicago cafe) performance series and an ensemble member of Curious Theatre Branch.
+His latest theatrical production, The Ship and the Sea, a play inspired by the sinking of the Swedish warship VASAwas at the Facility Theater in Chicago in Fall 2024.

 Eleanor Corbin is the general assignment and education reporter for the Peninsula Pulse.
 She graduated from Grinnell College in 2024 with a degree in political science with a concentration in statistics.
 She served as the editor-in-chief of the college’s independent student newspaper, The Scarlet & Black.